-Mike Kelly was born on New Year’s Eve in 1857 in Troy, New York, to Irish immigrants Mike and Catherine Kelly.
+Michael Joseph Kelly was born on New Year’s Eve, 1857, in Troy, New York, to Irish immigrants Mike and Catherine Kelly.
 Mike and Catherine had left Ireland during the 1840s to escape the potato famine.
-After landing in New York City they moved 125 miles up the Hudson to Troy, at that time a bustling commercial town at the eastern terminus of the Erie Canal.
+After landing in New York City, they moved 125 miles up the Hudson to Troy, at that time a bustling commercial town at the eastern terminus of the Erie Canal.

-The United States in 1857 had 31 states and 31 million people.
+The United States in 1857 had 31 states and approximately 31 million people.
 Mike Kelly was born three years before Abraham Lincoln’s election and the start of the Civil War.
 Baseball was largely an amateur sport in those days.
-Different forms of the game competed with each other and with cricket for players and fans.
+Different forms of the game competed with one another and with cricket for players and fans.

 It’s an indication of Kelly’s character that, despite being orphaned at a young age, he stayed positive.
 The next passage states, “My boyhood days in Paterson were just the same as is usually spent by boys.
 In my more youthful days, out-door sports occupied most of my time after school-hours.”

 Mike found work at a coal factory, where his job was to carry a bucket of coal from the basement to the roof.
 Once that was done for the day, he could leave and spend his time doing what he most enjoyed — playing baseball.
-One of his best friends in Paterson was Jim McCormick, who also became a professional player.
+One of his best friends in Paterson was Jim McCormick, who also became a professional player, winning 265 games in the major leagues.
 The two played sports, performed amateur theatricals, and enjoyed life as much as possible in the Paterson of the 1870s.
 For Mike, his friend Jim, and many other boys in Paterson, that meant days of hard manual labor for a few dollars, and as much “outdoor sport” as they could find.

 Paterson was home to several amateur clubs.
 In 1873, when Mike was 15, he was recruited to play on Paterson’s top club, captained by Blondie Purcell, who later played on several teams in the National League.
-The Paterson club also included Jim McCormick, who would win 265 games in the pros, and Edward Sylvester Nolan, a pitcher so good he was known as “The Only” Nolan.
+The Paterson club also included McCormick and Edward Sylvester Nolan, a pitcher so good he was known as “The Only” Nolan.
 By 1876 Kelly had become the starting catcher, with McCormick as pitcher.
 Their team, the Keystones, dominated local competition in the mid-1870s, but the haphazard nature of professional ball in the 1870s forced the best players to rely on luck to advance in their careers.

 According to his autobiography, Kelly considered quitting baseball in 1877.
-He apprenticed himself to a weaver, but as he put it, “I was a crank [fan] on the game, and couldn’t leave it if I wanted to.”
-Kelly joined a team in Port Jervis, New York, and then was contacted by the Columbus (Ohio) Buckeyes, a minor-league team.
-In all probability his friend Jim McCormick was responsible for scouting Kelly.
-Kelly was happy to sign his first professional contract, although he said in his autobiography that the players didn’t always get the money they were promised.
-Kelly’s batting average for his first year as a pro was only .156.
-The Buckeyes did not make money and in fact disbanded on September 15.
+He apprenticed himself to a weaver, but as he put it, “I was a crank [fan] on the game, and couldn’t leave it if I wanted to.”2 Kelly joined a team in Port Jervis, New York, and then was contacted by the Columbus (Ohio) Buckeyes, a minor-league team.
+In all probability McCormick was responsible for scouting Kelly.
+Kelly was happy to sign his first professional contract, although he said that the players didn’t always get the money they were promised.
+Kelly’s batting average for his first year as a pro was only .156.3 The Buckeyes lost money and disbanded on September 15.

 The Red Stockings signed Kelly as a catcher and an outfielder, but he played mostly in the outfield since the Red Stockings already had an established catcher, Deacon White.
 Mike played in 60 games, batted .283, and scored 29 runs.
 The Red Stockings, after having a losing record the previous year, finished over .500, only four games out of first place.

-After the 1879 season Kelly went on a California barnstorming trip with several other major leaguers including an old friend, Blondie Purcell, and the captain of the Chicago team, Cap Anson.
-According to Kelly’s biography, this fall trip made the players “a pile of money.”
-The California fans loved Mike’s bantering on the field, his good-natured personality, and his “kicking” or baiting umpires.
+After the 1879 season Kelly went on a California barnstorming trip with several other major leaguers, including Purcell and Anson.
+According to Kelly’s autobiography, this fall trip made the players “a pocketful of money.”6 The California fans loved Mike’s bantering on the field, his good-natured personality, and his “kicking” or baiting umpires.
 He performed so well that Anson asked him to join the Chicago club.